What is Chuhou Joutai?

 I cannot install the game because my computer says I have insufficient permissions.

 We do have a .ZIP format for the demo.
 If you cannot run the installer due to insufficient permissions, you can run the game from a .ZIP archive.
+We always try our best to make the game as accessible as possible for people of many different ages.

 I’m trying to run the game, but it won’t start because it cannot initialize D9 D3D surfaces or something.